uwussimo/web-maker/packages/website/docs/user-interface.md

 title: 'User interface'
 ---

-Web Maker's user interface is made to feel simple and accessible so that you have all the required things at your tips and still doesn't look cluttered for someone using it for first time.
+42Pen's user interface is made to feel simple and accessible so that you have all the required things at your tips and still doesn't look cluttered for someone using it for first time.

 ## Code Panes